-- > Wireless Radio Choose from the drop-down list to enable or disable the wireless radio. - Wireless Network Name Also called the SSID (Service Set Identification).
+- Wireless Radio Choose from the drop-down list to enable or disable the wireless radio. - Wireless Network Name Also called the SSID (Service Set Identification).
 Enter a value of up to 32 characters.
 The same name must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
+The default SSID is set to be TP-LINK_5GHz_XXXXXX.
 This value is case-sensitive.
 For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
 This field specifies the region where the wireless function of the Router can be used.
 It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.